-Most babies use between 2,500 and 3,000 disposable diapers in just their first year of life, and they continue requiring diapers until they are potty trained, running the total cost somewhere between $1,500 to $2,000 for diapers for one baby, on average.
+Most babies use between 2,500 and 3,000 disposable diapers in just their first year of life, as per The Suburban Mom, and they continue requiring diapers until they are potty trained, running the total cost somewhere between $1,500 to $2,000 for diapers for one baby, on average.
 Not to mention, disposable diapers account for 2 percent of the U.S.’s landfill waste.
 That’s a whole lot of cash and trash.

 It’s estimated that single-use diapers take 500 years to decompose in a landfill.
 And considering the fact that disposable diapers only hit the mass market in 1948, according to Mother Jones, not enough time has passed to know exactly how long diapers (and other plastic products) really take to break down.

 Can you recycle diapers?

 Diapers cannot be recycled, and typically, must be disposed of in the trash.
 The only plastics that can go in your curbside recycling bin are rigid plastics, like bottles and containers.

 If you buy diapers in a cardboard box, that can be recycled with paper and cardboard; if your diapers come in plastic shrink wrap, check with your local grocery store if you can recycle it there with plastic bags.

 Are biodegradable diapers better for the environment?